 THE SHOOTIST has Lament looming large, famous (in case you’ve been on the Moon) as John Wayne’s final film.
 The story, cut to the chase: the last week in the life of a legendary gunfighter—dying of cancer— brings forth new friends and old foes, culminating in a ‘boots’ decision— on or off?
 Take a guess.

 In a baton-handover of sorts, Clint’s five-time director Don Siegel and 11-time cinematographer Bruce Surtees add their touch to this valediction.
-Bernstein’s quiet score was his last of eight Wayne vehicle varnishings.
-Those Elmer efforts wove themselves an arc from the surging ebullience of 1961’s The Comancheros—stereophonically declaring the West wide open for manly adventure—to this sadness-tinged arrangement signalling closure, not just of this particular storyline, but of a larger piece of Americana proper, and the inevitable farewell of its most successful ambassador.
+Bernstein’s quiet score was his last of eight Wayne vehicle varnishes.
+Those Elmer efforts wove an arc from the surging ebullience of 1961’s The Comancheros—stereo-phonically declaring the West wide open for manly adventure—to this sadness-tinged arrangement signaling closure, not just of this particular storyline, but of a larger piece of Americana proper, and the inevitable farewell of its most successful ambassador.

-The movie doesn’t quite reach the strained-for immortality branch: even within its small scale, at a standard 100 minutes it seems a bit short, while Scatman Crothers and especially Harry Morgan ham it up too much.
+The movie doesn’t quite reach the strained-for immortality branch: even within its small scale, at a standard 100 minutes it seems a bit short.
+Scatman Crothers and Harry Morgan ham it up too much.

 Plus you get James Stewart, brief but telling, as the doctor who gives Wayne’s character the bad news: one Hollywood Western Great to another.
 Reliably crusty Richard Boone and Bill McKinney are on hand.
 The art direction was Oscar-nominated.